rshernan/MVC-pattern-pill/README.md

 ## Starting 🚀

-_First you need to have a local copy of the repository, for this what you have to do is start your IDE and in the console copy the next command:_
+_First you need to have a local copy of the repositor.
+For this, go to your IDE and copy the next command in the console:_

 ```
 git clone https://github.com/rshernan/MVC-pattern-pill.git